emnify/product-docs/docs/quickstart/apn-configuration/index.md

 slug: /apn-configuration
 ---

-# Get the device online
+# Get a device online

 To establish network connectivity, turn on your device.
 Then, you need to make two important configuration changes: